KPBI-CA

-KPBI-CA, UHF analog channel 46, was a low-powered, Class A MyNetworkTV-affiliated television station licensed to Fort Smith, Arkansas.
-The station was owned by Equity Media Holdings and, like many of Equity's stations, KPBI-CA was controlled remotely via satellite from Equity's headquarters in Little Rock, Arkansas, and was relayed via the satellite Galaxy 18 (Ku band transponder 21).
+KPBI-CA (channel 46) was a low-power, Class A television station in Fort Smith, Arkansas, United States, which was last affiliated with MyNetworkTV.
+It was owned by Equity Media Holdings and, like many of the company's stations, was controlled remotely via satellite from Equity's headquarters in Little Rock, Arkansas, and was relayed via the satellite Galaxy 18 (Ku band transponder 21).
 The station's programming was also available on channel 34 from Eureka Springs, which shared the KPBI call sign and was attainable over the air in Fort Smith.

 History

 KPBI signed on as independent station K32ED on channel 32 in May 1995.
 It switched to UPN in September, and changed its callsign to KFDF-LP in December.
 It also had translators on channel 32 covering Fort Smith and surrounding areas and channel 36, which covered Springdale and its associated area.
 In October 2001, KFDF-LP moved to channel 46 and changed its callsign to KPBI-LP, as well as changing its affiliation to Fox.
-This resulted in the former KPBI moving to channel 10 and obtaining the KFDF calls.
+This resulted in the original KPBI, which served as Northwest Arkansas's Fox affiliate since 1991 on channel 46, moving to channel 10 and obtaining the KFDF calls.
+Tulsa's KOKI-TV previously served as the Fox outlet for Northwest Arkansas before the original KPBI's launch.

 KPBI was the flagship station for a network of low-power television stations owned and operated by Bill and Karen Pharis.
 This station served the Fort Smith area, and its transmitter was located at Mt.
 Vista in Van Buren, Arkansas.
 It was followed by channel 15, which served Springdale, Arkansas, and its surrounding areas.
 KPBI eventually added several other low-power translators that extended the coverage area to Mt.
 Magazine in the east, Poteau Mountain to the west and south (located in Poteau, Oklahoma) and Rogers, Arkansas, to the north.
 This gave an equal coverage area to that of the other local high-power stations.

-KPBI carried Fox programming at night, and various syndicated offerings during the daytime hours.
-It also made an inroad in coverage of college sporting events that were not being otherwise made available to the public (i.e. Westark Lions basketball and baseball, Lady Razorbacks basketball, etc.)

-KPBI was the operating station for the "Foxstar" satellite truck.
+KPBI carried Fox programming in the evening and various syndicated offerings during the daytime hours.
+It also made an inroad in coverage of college sports events that were not otherwise made available to the public–for example Westark Lions basketball and baseball, and Lady Razorbacks basketball.
+During its Fox heyday, KPBI was the operating station for the "Foxstar" satellite truck.

 KPBI was known locally as a more "unstructured" station in on-air operations.
-This was demonstrated by various events such as off-the-path programming, strange video effects (i.e. the "dropping of sheep", which was a Video Toaster effect that would make sheep fall down into the video signal) and the substantial use of all employees as either on-air talent or as voices for commercials and tags.
-Also of interest is that KPBI used such devices as the Video Toaster and cable spot insertion equipment as primary switchers, commercial production gear and the like, which was a real world proof that a working television station could be operated without high-dollar equipment.
+This was demonstrated by various events such as off-the-path programming, strange video effects (i.e. the "dropping of sheep", which was a Video Toaster effect that would make sheep fall down into the video signal) and the use of substantially all employees as either on-air talent or as voices for commercials and tags.
+Also of interest is that KPBI used devices such as the Video Toaster and cable spot insertion equipment as primary switchers, commercial production gear and the like, proving that a working television station could be operated without high-dollar equipment.